Teaching in the Context of Generative AI

 Policy for Use and Citation

-While policy is only one part of an effective approach to AI in your classes, it’s nonetheless a very important one.
+Having an AI policy is an important part of an effective approach to AI in your classes.
 Whether you’re allowing the use of AI tools for certain assignments or banning them altogether, you and your students will benefit from a clear statement of what role AI should play in the class.
 The following resources, including two from the Chicago Center for Teaching and Learning (CCTL), may benefit you in crafting that language:

 - CCTL’s Guidance for Syllabus Statements on the Use of AI Tools: a breakdown of the major considerations for instructors creating their syllabi